jventurini01/portfolio/README.md

   + I plan to go back through all of my previous draft league data and make one huge dataset out of it using Spreadsheets.

 * ABA Web Application
-  + I plan to create a Web Application, using Python, Django, SQLite, and JavaScript to make a web application to ease teambuilding for players in my freelance project, the ABA Draft League, along with a possible forum, newsletter and other features.
+  + I plan to use Python, Django, SQLite, and JavaScript to make a web application to ease teambuilding for players in my freelance project, the ABA Draft League, along with a possible forum, newsletter and other features that allow for displaying of features in The ABA Dataset.

 * Labs from Manhattan College
   + I plan to gether all of the labs I have completed at Manhattan College and put them here as well.